 Overseas Citizens Services (for answers related to questions concerning crisis abroad involving American citizens): 1-888-407-4747 toll-free within the United States (from abroad: +1-317-472-2328)

-Department of State Consular Sheets (information about individual countries)
+Department of State Learn About Your Destination (information about individual countries)

 Visit the Get Started! page for instructions on how to begin your first steps toward the best study experience you can have in college!